Learning How to deal with pedestrian crossing!

 Zig Zag Road Lines!

-There are strict laws that prohibit stopping and waiting on white zig zag lines found along pedestrian crossings other than when forced to do so in traffic.
+There are strict laws that prohibit stopping and overtaking on white zig zag lines found along pedestrian crossings other than when forced to do so in traffic.
 The police can issue a fixed penalty notice where if endorsable will incur three penalty points and a fine.
 Many pedestrian crossings now come equipped with cameras to catch motorists disregarding rules that should be followed at all pedestrian crossings.
-See zigzag road markings for further information on parking procedures and penalties on yellow or white zigzag road markings.